Interview: Russell Joslin of Skeleton Key Press

 ABOUT THE AUTHOR

 Michael Kirchoff is a photographic artist, independent curator and juror, and advocate for the photographic arts.
-He has been a juror for Photolucida’s Critical Mass, and has reviewed portfolios for the Los Angeles Center of Photography’s Exposure Reviews and CENTER’s Review Santa Fe.
+He has been a juror for Photolucida’s Critical Mass, and has reviewed portfolios for several fine art photographic organizations and non-profits in the U.S. and abroad.
 Michael has been a contributing writer for Lenscratch, Light Leaked, and Don’t Take Pictures magazine.
 In addition, he spent ten years (2006-2016) on the Board of the American Photographic Artists in Los Angeles (APA/LA), producing artist lectures, as well as business and inspirational events for the community.
-Currently, he is also Editor-in-Chief at Analog Forever magazine, and is the Founding Editor for the online photographer interview website, Catalyst: Interviews.
-Previously, Michael spent over four years as Editor at BLUR magazine.
-Connect with Michael on his Website and Instagram!
+Currently, he is Editor-in-Chief at Analog Forever Magazine, Founding Editor for the photographer interview site, Catalyst: Interviews, Contributing Editor at One Twelve Publishing, and the Co-Host of The Diffusion Tapes podcast.